Updated March 17, 2026

 What’s Keeping Your Skin Hydrated?

 You might think your skin’s hydration level is determined by two factors: the amount of water you drink and the quality of the moisturizer you use.
-Those two factors are important, but they aren’t the most important way your skin stays hydrated.
+While those factors are important for long-term skin clarity, they aren’t the only way your skin maintains its balance

 Why Skin Gets Dry

 Numerous causes lead to dry skin.
-Weather, certain products, acne-fighting agents, and hormones can all cause your skin to feel dry and uncomfortable.
-We usually reach for a solution like topical lotions or creams to get relief, but unless we attack the underlying cause of the dry skin, the cycle will continue, and no amount of moisturizer will “fix” it.
+Weather, certain products, blemish-targeting ingredients, and hormonal changes can all cause your skin to feel dry and uncomfortable.
+We usually reach for a solution like topical lotions or creams to get relief, but unless we get to the underlying cause of the dry skin, the cycle will continue, and moisturizer alone may not fully address the underlying cause.

 When Skin Gets Oily